bashclub/proxmox-zfs-postinstall/README.md

 - Create zfspool storage for swap disks if not exists
 - Adjust default volblocksize for Proxmox zfspool storage
 - Configure proxmox mail delivery with postfix
+- Daily check (and download) for new stable virtio-win iso and prune old (unused) versions

 # Usage